 In cases where non-surgical treatments have not resolved the symptoms of a herniated disc, our Board Certified Orthopedic Spine Surgeons may discuss the option of a surgical procedure.
 Unlike in years past, most spinal procedures can now be performed using a minimally invasive approach that requires only a small incision and significantly expedites recovery time.

 While there are several Minimally Invasive Spine Surgery options for a herniated disc, the goal for any of these procedures is to remove the herniated portion of the disc(s) and alleviate pressure on the spinal nerves.

 Our Board Certified and Fellowship Trained Orthopedic Spine Surgeons are among the most experienced anywhere in New Jersey and are experts in Minimally Invasive Spine Surgical procedures.

 Making an Appointment with Our Spine Specialists

-For more information about herniated disc treatment options, please contact our office today to schedule a consult in any of our offices in Wall, Toms River, Manahwakin, Freehold or Red Bank.
+For more information about herniated disc treatment options, please contact our office today to schedule a consult in any of our offices.
 Our friendly and knowledgeable medical team will be happy to answer questions and help you schedule a consultation.